theruther4d/due-south/README.md

       "url": "https://your-prismic-repo.cdn.prismic.io/api"
     }
   ```
+4. Use [this gist](https://gist.github.com/slwen/f093c8ac5b6fdd16ecb2) as an example [Document Mask](https://developers.prismic.io/documentation/repository-administrators-manual#document-masks) to get started (or create your own).
+Refer to [metalsmith-prismic](https://github.com/mbanting/metalsmith-prismic) to learn more working with your own content.

+**Note:** If you don't want or need to use Prismic then skip to the next section and feel free to remove references to Prismic from your `metalsmith.js` file and uninstall the Prismic package: `npm uninstall metalsmith-prismic --save-dev`.

 #### Run Dev

-1. Run the `npm run start` command
+1. Run this command: `npm run start`.
 2. Open `http://localhost:3000` in your browser.

 At this point you should have a running site visible in your browser.
+If you skipped the Prismic set up it may be missing content.

 ## Publish to S3

+This task will automatically upload all of you static files (located in `./dist`) to a designated Amazon S3 bucket.
+Follow the set up:

 1. Add a file named `aws.json` to the project root directory.
 Insert credentials/info based on the following: